TrueC-D/prework-videos-intro-to-hashes/README.md

 ## Learning Goals

-+ Explain when you would want to use a hash to store data
++ Explain that hashes are useful to store unordered data
 + Use a hash to store unordered data
 + Use bracket notation to access values in a hash
 + Describe the advantages of using symbols for hash keys